pojomi/bashmail/README.md

 and will be prompted to login again on relaunch.

 > [!NOTE]
-> Gmail Only if you have 2FA enabled, you must create an [app password](https://myaccount.google.com/apppasswords) and use that in place of your normal password.
+> Gmail/icloud Only if you have 2FA enabled, you must create an [app password](https://myaccount.google.com/apppasswords) and use that in place of your normal password.

 On successful login, unread messages will be fetched.
 Once retrieved, a list will be printed to the screen.